-Keep a running total of your principal payments.
-Find out the selling prices of other houses in your neighborhood.
-If your mortgage is fewer than five years old, probably you haven't greatly reduced principal � it's been mostly interest.
+Review your loan statements often.
+Find out the purchase prices of other homes in your immediate area.
+If your loan is fewer than five years old, probably you haven't paid down much principal � it's been mostly interest.

-At the point your equity has reached the desired twenty percent, you are close to getting rid of your PMI payments, for the life of your loan.
-Call your lending institution to request cancellation of PMI.
-Next, you will be required to submit documentation that you have at least 20 percent equity.
-A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and most lenders will require one before they agree to cancel PMI.
+Once your equity has reached the required twenty percent, you are close to getting rid of your PMI payments, once and for all.
+Contact your mortgage lender to request cancellation of PMI.
+Lenders request documentation verifying your eligibility at this point.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) will document your equity amount � and almost all lending institutions require one before they'll cancel PMI.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.